optweight.fit()

-and should, in most coses, not be used directly.
-No processing of inputs is performed, so they must be given exactly as described below.
+and should, in most cases, not be used directly.
+Little processing of inputs is performed, so they must be given exactly as described below.

 Usage